-Three factors determine the strength of the redistributive effect R, assuming u is strictly concave:
+Three factors determine the size of the redistributive effect R under a strictly concave u:

 - 1. The distribution of income among buyers and sellers: The higher the distribution G_S of income among sellers relative to the distribution G_B of income among buyers, the larger the difference between λ_S and λ_B . - 2.
-The income composition of demand: The larger the share of relatively low-income buyers among all buyers who want to purchase the good (i.e., the larger the fractions $D_y(p^)/D(p^)$ for low values of y), the higher $\lambda_B(p^)$. - 3.
-The gap between the market-clearing price p^ and the marginal costs k of the sellers who sell: The more acute the demand/supply shock, the larger the difference $p^ - k$, which drives down the marginal value for money for sellers $\lambda_S(p^)$ (relative to buyers).
+The income composition of demand: The larger the share of relatively low-income buyers among those who want to purchase the good (i.e., the larger the fractions $D_y(p^)/D(p^)$ for low values of y), the higher the value of $\lambda_B(p^)$. - 3.
+The sellers' profit margin: The larger the gap between the market-clearing price p^ and the marginal costs k of the sellers who sell, the smaller the marginal value for money for the sellers $\lambda_S(p^)$.

 In the presence of income effects (concavity of u), the strength of the redistributive effect R depends on the income distribution among potential buyers and sellers.
 Lowering the price-while keeping demand and supply fixed-is equivalent to effecting a monetary transfer from sellers to buyer.
 Importantly, the redistributive effect is stronger when low-income buyers constitute a relatively large share of total demand.
-This is because the redistribution associated with a lowered price is only affecting buyers that actually decide to buy at that price.
+This is because the redistribution associated with a lowered price is only affecting buyers who actually decide to buy at that price.
 Finally, the redistributive effect is more pronounced when sellers enjoy larger "windfall profits," interpreted as a large gap between the price they receive and the marginal cost, as these profits lower their marginal value for money.